-Absence Policy
+Staff Absence Policy

 Approved by: Rachel Thompson Date: February 2023

-Last reviewed on: February 2023
+Last reviewed: June 2025

-Next review due by: February 2024
+Next review due by: June 2026

-1. Purpose
+Purpose

-This policy outlines Queensmill College's procedure for managing sickness absence as well as the circumstances under which consideration will be given to applications for leave of absences for reasons other than illness, injury or disability.
+This policy outlines Queensmill College's procedure for managing staff sickness absence as well as the circumstances under which consideration will be given to applications for leave of absences for reasons other than illness, injury or disability.
 It is intended to ensure equal treatment and consistency to all staff in its application.

-2. Scope
+1. Scope

-This policy applies to all employees directly employed by The Queensmill Trust.
+This policy applies to all employees directly employed by Queensmill College Q+.
 It should be read in conjunction with other relevant documents such as the School Teachers' Pay and Conditions Document (STPCD), Conditions of Service for School Teachers in England and Wales (Burgundy Book) and the National Agreement on Pay and Conditions of Service for support staff (the Green Book).